+Today’s hike from Gooseberry Falls to Split Rock River was supposed to be a sunny one.
+Instead, shortly after we woke up it started to rain.
 Well, shoot!
-Today was supposed to be sunny.
-Instead, shortly after we woke up it started to rain.
-My phone said the rain would last until 9 or 10.
+My phone said the rain would last until 9 or 10 a.m.
 Our clothes and gear were already full of mud, and this was making things much worse.
 We didn’t want to start the day off getting soaked, so we bided our time.

 Because of our change in plans, Ed had to reconnoiter with Brian and Bob.
 So he stayed with them while I hiked on.
-After finishing Gooseberry Falls State Park, which was lovely, the trail has a temporary reroute: it runs along the Gitchee-Gami State Trail for 2.1 miles, then goes up Blueberry Hill Road for a mile before getting back on the real trail.
+After finishing the trail through Gooseberry Falls State Park, which was lovely, there was a temporary reroute.
+The reroute runs along the Gitchee-Gami State Trail for 2.1 miles (3.4 km), then goes up Blueberry Hill Road for a mile before getting back on the real trail.

 At the start of the reroute, I ran into two other thru-hikers: BlueBerry and Green Tortuga.
 Nice guys.
 We chatted a bit, then went our separate ways.
 A minute later I was looking at my map and did something – who knows what – and ended up falling down and wrenching the big toe on my right foot.
 Wonderful.